najibabounasr/VendingLLM_demo/README.md

 - **Simple ramp to a full realtime agent**: Rather than switching your whole agent to the realtime api, you can move one task at a time, taking time to validate and build trust for each before deploying to production.
 - **High intelligence**: You benefit from the high intelligence, excellent tool calling and instruction following of models like `gpt-4.1` in your voice agents.
 - **Lower cost**: If your chat agent is only being used for basic tasks, you can use the realtime-mini model, which, even when combined with GPT-4.1, should be cheaper than using the full 4o-realtime model.
 - **User experience**: It's a more natural conversational experience than using a stitched model architecture, where response latency is often 1.5s or longer after a user has finished speaking.
-In this architecture, the model responds to the user right away, even if it has to lean on the supervisor agent.
+In this architecture, the model responds to the user right away.
-  - However, more assistant responses will start with "Let me think", rather than responding immediately with the full response.

 ## Modifying for your own agent
 1. Update [supervisorAgent](src/app/agentConfigs/chatSupervisorDemo/supervisorAgent.ts).